-Any student who is discovered to have participated in academic dishonesty will be referred to a Vice-Principal and can expect disciplinary action to be taken.
-This may include receiving a mark of "zero" on the assignment, having a copy of the assignment placed on file with the appropriate Vice Principal, and having parent/guardian notified.
+Students who participate in academic dishonesty will be referred to a Vice-Principal and can expect disciplinary action.
+This may include a mark of "zero" on the assignment, having a copy of the assignment placed on file with the Vice Principal, and having parent/guardian notified.
 Depending on the nature of the offence, disciplinary action may include suspension.

-Tutorial / Academic Support Day Schedule
+Tutorial / Academic Support Days